caderek/gramma/README.md

 ### Standalone binary

-If you prefer a single binary file (Node.js included), you can download it for the most popular platforms:
+If you prefer a single binary file, you can download it for the most popular platforms:

 <!--BIN-->